krander/Place-confirm-loop-order/README.md

 Then output to the user those details.

 This app should let them continue to enter as many new orders as they want.

-Hints:
-- The logic to ask the user for order details and spitting them back out needs to be repeated.
-Sounds like an opportunity to separate that logic out into a function/method
-- Your main class can keep track of the “current order ID.”
-Then when you need to create a new order, you can grab your value from there.
-- Remember the “new” keyword to create new complex types.